corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ## Node’s host IP address

-The network map service provides an endpoint that can be used to determine the IP address of the querying host.
+The Network Map Service provides an endpoint that can be used to determine the IP address of the querying host.
 This is useful especially when dealing with node’s deployment in environments with IP address translation.